Assou Oubasslam: Battle of Bougafer

 Thousands of Moroccans lost their lives in this battle, and the French forces employed systematic genocide.
 The civilian casualties in Bougafer were estimated at four thousand, including children and women.
-The resistance of Assou Oubasslam only surrendered on March 25, 1933, after enduring a prolonged siege by land and air.
+The resistance of Assou Oubasslam only surrendered on March 25, 1933, after enduring a prolonged siege by land and air lasting over 40 days.
 The resistance of Assou Oubasslam came to an end.

 After the Battle of Bougafer, he remained Grand Qaid and amghar n-ufilla of the Ait Atta until his death.

 Death

 After a prolonged struggle with diabetes, the Moroccan resistance fighter Assou Oubasslam died on August 16, 1960.
 He was buried in his ancestors' cemetery in the Imilchan Commune.